arnaudnjita/django-restaurant-app-on-aks/README.md

 This project is Django Restaurant App thats connected with Azure Postgresql Flexible Server.
 The applications image was built with Docker and pushed to Azure Container Registry (ACR) and deployed to a Kubernetes Cluster Service on the MS Azure Platform (AKS)

-# How to Setup and run locally
+# How to setup and run locally
 1. Clone this project to your local machine using the the command

 ```shell